www.elvis-presley.website

 The ultimate site about the king of the analogue age

 On August 31, 1956 RCA Victor released eight singles in one swoop.
 Besides "Shake, Rattle & Roll" / "Lawdy Miss Clawdy" the label also issued all tracks of the album "Elvis Presley".
 The most successful one was "Blue Suede Shoes" / "Tutti Frutti", which didn't chart but sold more than a million copies in the US and was certified Platinum by the RIAA.
 The other ones didn't even came close to this number, but nevertheless the label sold several 100,000 units of each single.
-On Spotify "Money Honey" was streamed 4 million times, "One-Sided Love Affair" clocks in at 2.8 million.

 The records were sold in simple brown paper sleeves, nobody bothered to design proper covers.
 The whole idea was to generate some extra money by releasing the tracks in another format.